The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 Past Events

-Every event is proof.
-Real people, real places, real outcomes.
+Every event is proof: people, places, outcomes.

 CSRE: Community School Readiness Event

-2024 — Westside Park, Gainesville
+May 2024 · Westside Park, Gainesville

 Westside Takeover